 In December 2017, the IASB issued narrow-scope amendments to a total of four standards as part of its annual improvement process.
 Amendments were made to clarify that a company must remeasure its previously held interest in a joint operation when it obtains control of the business in accordance with IFRS 3 Business Combinations but does not remeasure when it obtains joint control of the business under IFRS 11 Joint Arrangements.
-The amendments also include clarification that, all income tax consequences of dividend payments should be recognised consistently with the transactions that generated the distributable profits, under IAS 12 Income Taxes and that under IAS 23 Borrowing Costs, any specific borrowing that remains outstanding after the related asset is ready for its intended use or sale becomes part of general borrowings.
+The amendments also include clarification that, all income tax consequences of dividend payments should be recognized consistently with the transactions that generated the distributable profits, under IAS 12 Income Taxes and that under IAS 23 Borrowing Costs, any specific borrowing that remains outstanding after the related asset is ready for its intended use or sale becomes part of general borrowings.
 The Company intends to adopt these amendments prospectively in its consolidated financial statements for the annual period beginning January 1, 2019.
-The extent of the impact of the adoption of these standards has not yet been determined.
+The impact of the Annual Improvements to IFRS (2015-2017) Cycle is not expected to have a material impact on the consolidated financial statements.